 Fieldwork for this project (semi-structured expert interviews) took place between October 2014 and March 2015.
 The final report (August 2015) provides, first, an overview of theoretical considerations concerning the compatibility of choice and competition with integrated care as well as definitions of key concepts.
 Following the presentation of general framework conditions of health and long-term care systems in Sweden and Germany, and the presentation of the selected sites of case studies, the most important findings from expert-interviews are conferred in a comparative perspective.
 Finally, the discussion of findings leads to general conclusions and potential opportunities for mutual learning.

 The findings of this qualitative study showed a nuanced picture as to the potential conciliation of choice and competition, and integrated care.
 The overall opinion of those interviewed in the three sites was that it was possible to achieve integrated care in a context of user choice and competition.
 For many of the different stakeholders interviewed – particularly in Germany – user choice had been internalised as a de facto right of users.
 Integrated care initiatives in the German sites are thus forced to work in a context of choice and competition, in some cases they even were a reaction to this basic framework condition, while in the Swedish site, competition became a new challenge for an already established integrated care model.

-While direct comparisons between the three sites should be considered with caution, given the underlying governance differences between the German and Swedish health and long-term care systems as well as the differences in size as well as the degree of integration between the three study sites, there are however a number of salient lessons and recommendations arising from this study that are liable to be applicable to other contexts.
+While direct comparisons between the three sites should be considered with caution, given the underlying governance differences between the German and Swedish health and long-term care systems as well as the differences in size and the degree of integration between the three study sites, there are, however, a number of salient lessons and recommendations arising from this study that are liable to be applicable to other contexts.